weihao/bungeecord-prometheus-exporter/README.md

 A **Bungee plugin** which exports network stats for Prometheus.

+## Why Bungeecord Prometheus Exporter?
+- monitor your server infrastructure
+- track your players, events, and servers
+- automates the collection, management and viewing of your data
+- get alerts for service outages

 ## Quick Start

 Drop the bungeecord-prometheus-exporter.jar into your Bungeecord plugins directory and start your Bungeecord proxy server.